tronglt20/EH-homework/readme.md

 - `logging_consumer/`: The Rails application (Worker + API).
 - `simulate_service_a/`: A script to simulate a client service sending logs.
 - `docker-compose.yml`: Docker Compose configuration.

+## Future Enhancements

+### Scaling with Multiple Consumers
+To handle high traffic volumes and improve write performance, we can scale the system by running multiple instances of the `worker` service.
+- **Horizontal Scaling**: RabbitMQ supports multiple consumers on the same queue.
+By adding more `worker` containers, we can process messages in parallel, significantly increasing the throughput of log ingestion.
+- **Load Balancing**: RabbitMQ automatically distributes messages among available consumers, ensuring an even load distribution.

+### Database Read/Write Separation
+To further optimize performance, we can separate the database into read and write operations:
+- **Write Optimization**: The primary MongoDB instance can be dedicated to writing logs from the consumers.
+- **Read Optimization**: We can use MongoDB replicas for read operations (querying logs via the API).
+This offloads the read traffic from the primary node, ensuring that heavy query loads do not impact the write performance of the logging system.